Paying For Needed Services

 605-722-0181

-Assists children in the Northern Hills communities that are victims of abuse, neglect or abandonment; have either a temporary or ongoing medical condition that requires money beyond what the child's primary caregivers can provide; wish to participate in school and community programs and do not have the funds to do so.
-A referral request from may be initiated by a school counselor, a counselor for the Department of Social Services, a CASA volunteer, or a member of the REALTOR® Association.
+Assists children in the Northern Hills communities that are victims of abuse, neglect or abandonment; have either a temporary or ongoing medical condition that requires money beyond what the child’s primary caregivers can provide; wish to participate in school and community programs and do not have the funds to do so.
+A referral request may be initiated by a school counselor, a counselor for the Department of Social Services, a CASA volunteer, or a member of the REALTOR® Association.

 Sioux Falls